Bold and Easy Tea Cup Coloring Pages with Thick Lines (Free Printables)

 Comfy armchairs, bookshelves, and snug nooks if you want a full room to color in.

-What makes these bold and easy tea cup coloring pages good for beginners?
+Do these bold and easy tea cup coloring pages work well as a gift for a tea-loving friend?